llage Footpaths (Map - revised 10th Feb 2006)

-Palgrave Parish Council footpaths sub committee are asking for the help of walkers to keep their footpaths open and walkable, if you find that a footpath can not be walked or is blocked by crops please contact John Sparks Tel:01379 641596, email firstname.lastname@example.org John has produced a chart to help walkers which should be used in conjunction with the Village Footpaths Map.
-Click here to download and print this chart.
-It would also be helpful to John if walkers could update the chart by informing him of paths walked.
+Palgrave Parish Council footpaths sub committee are asking for the help of walkers to keep their footpaths open and walkable, if you find that a footpath can not be walked or is blocked by crops please email Palgrave Parish Clerk.
+A chart to help walkers which should be used in conjunction with the Village Footpaths Map is available to download Click here.

 Use this link to report a problem online on any Suffolk Footpath.